KatsuroDev/LearnOpenGL/README.md

 # LearnOpenGL
-Me learning about opengl, maybe a ealry version of a rendering engine
+Me learning about opengl, maybe a early version of a rendering engine